 Anna's Bay Books is my newest endeavor in 2019.
 I serve as editor, book designer, and publisher (through Amazon's KDP service) for a few select projects.
-My aim is to deliver a beautiful and well-edited book, empowering people I know and love to realize their dreams of book publication so they can share their writing with friends, family, and colleagues.
+My aim is to deliver a beautiful and well-edited book, empowering people I know and love to realize their dreams of book publication so they can share their writing with friends, family, colleagues, and the wider world.

 Temecula, CA, July 31, 2019--Duane Preimsberger wrote his memoir, Badge of Honor: Memories of My Life in Law Enforcement, to honor the courage, caring, commitment, and comedy of the men and women he served alongside during his 35 years with the Los Angeles County Sheriff’s Department (LASD).
 Now that his memoir is published, Preimsberger plans to honor the City of Hope with the book’s proceeds.

 Preimsberger began his career as a deputy with the LASD at the age of 20 in 1961.
 A few years before retiring as Assistant Sheriff in 1995, Preimsberger was diagnosed with a rare sinus cancer and received treatment at the City of Hope.
 In response, he and his deputy sheriff wife, Judy Preimsberger, formed a fundraising and blood donation chapter for the City of Hope, the Duarte-based research and treatment facility specializing in catastrophic illnesses.
 It was the first law enforcement chapter of its kind in the nation and has procured several million dollars and many gallons of blood for the City of Hope.
 Preimsberger is donating all author royalties from the sale of Badge of Honor to the City of Hope.